 Why does the idea of memoirs appeal to writers just as much as it appeals to the people who read them?
-There are of course many formats for telling our personal stories: Essays, magazine articles, blogs and the local pub are all viable venues.
+There are of course many formats for telling our personal stories: Essays, magazine articles, blogs, and the local pub are all viable venues.
 But a full-length memoir allows for a thorough exploration of the topic at hand.
 It provides an opportunity to use tension and pacing to draw the reader through the most personal of plots.
-A memoir is the perfect canvas for a writer to relay an experience completely on her own terms—including setting, tone, style, even the portrayal of “characters” and use of dialogue.
+A memoir is a perfect canvas for a writer to relay an experience completely on her own terms—including setting, tone, style, even the portrayal of “characters” and use of dialogue.

 At the heart of every successful memoir is what’s known in publishing as “the hook”—or that certain something that makes a book marketable.
 Your hook is the element that is unique to your story.
-Hooks are memorable, compelling and sometimes controversial.
-They may be tragic, inspiring, shocking or funny; they may feature a special setting, show off an unusual ability or demonstrate survival against all odds.
-Your hook is what will capture the attention of agents, editors and, ultimately, readers.
+Hooks are memorable, compelling, and sometimes controversial.
+They may be tragic, inspiring, shocking, or funny; they may feature a special setting, show off an unusual ability or demonstrate survival against all odds.
+Your hook is what will capture the attention of agents, editors, and, ultimately, readers.
 Only after your hook does its job will you have the chance to keep them captured through your story and your writing style.

-While not everyone can be the sole survivor of an airplane crash, a popular 1970s child star or a mafia princess, that doesn’t mean your memoir doesn’t have a hook.
+While not everyone can be the sole survivor of an airplane crash, a popular 1970s child star, or a mafia princess, that doesn’t mean your memoir doesn’t have a hook.
 A hook doesn’t have to involve surviving an ill-fated climb on Mount Everest or spending a year traveling around the French countryside on a bicycle.
 Finding your hook is about presenting your story in a marketable and interesting fashion that best displays your skills and strengths as a writer.
 Here’s how to do just that.

 Distinguish Hook From Theme